fsfe/reuse-docs/spec/spec.md

 ## License files

-A project MUST include a license file for every license under which files in the project are licensed.
+A Project MUST include a License File for every license under which files in the Project are licensed.

-Each license file SHOULD be placed in the `LICENSES/` directory in the root of the project.
-The name of the license file SHOULD be the SPDX identifier of the license followed by an appropriate file extension (example:
+Each License File SHOULD be placed in the `LICENSES/` directory in the root of the Project.
+The name of the License File SHOULD be the SPDX identifier of the license followed by an appropriate file extension (example:
 `LICENSES/GPL-3.0-or-later.txt`).
 The License File SHOULD be in plain text format.